vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ```

 ### MANDATORY TODO BEFORE ANYTHING ELSE:

-### Connect to your IP or website address to do the basic wordpress setup:
+**Connect to your IP or website address to do the basic WordPress setup:**

-- Use the sql user and database name from your .env file.
+- Use the SQL user and database name from your `.env` file.
-- The database hostname is wordpress_database.
+- The database hostname is `wordpress_database`.

-### Edit your wp-config.php file, so wordpress can be reached behind a reverse proxy:
+**Edit your wp-config.php file, so WordPress can be reached behind a reverse proxy:**

-Open your wp-config.php file located in var/www/html in your lazycms-vmangos-docker directory.
+Open your `wp-config.php` file located in `var/www/html` in your `lazycms-vmangos-docker` directory.

-Add this code at the beginning of the file right after "<?php":
+Add this code at the beginning of the file right after `<?php`:

 ```sh
 if (strpos($_SERVER['HTTP_X_FORWARDED_PROTO'], 'https') !== false) {